 It is only a 10-minute drive from the city centre.
-KL Bird Park is home to over 3,000 local and foreign birds representing over 200 species.
+KL Bird Park is home to over 3,000 local and foreign birds representing over 200 different species.
 Guests will enjoy taking in the sights and sounds of nature while watching colourful and musical birds flit about.

-Batu Caves is a limestone hill with a series of caves and Hindu cave temples that is only a 20-30 minute drive from the city centre.
+Batu Caves is a limestone hill with a series of caves and Hindu cave temples that is only a 20-30 minute drive from city centre.
 The main attraction is the large golden statue of the Hindu God at the entrance.
 You can also climb the 272 steps to the top to admire the beautiful skyline of KL.